Geology Determines Destiny

 One thing I learned while working on "Idaho Geology, A Convergence of Wonders" is how little I know about the subject.
 It definitely keeps me humble.

-I was surprised that many of the things most of us assume are “fact” are still theories that require more field work.
-Maybe that’s why geologists seem open-minded.
+I was surprised that many of the things that most of us assume are “fact” are still theories that require more field work.
+Maybe that’s why geologists seem so open-minded.
 They know how quickly the study of the Earth can lead to brand new theories.
-And they know how some of the theories we hold onto today -- like plate tectonics or a meteorite crashing into the Yucatan and cutting short the lives of dinosaurs – were laughed at only fifty years ago.
+And they know how some of the theories we hold onto today, like plate tectonics or a meteorite crashing into the Yucatan and cutting short the lives of dinosaurs, were laughed at only 50 years ago.

-Of course, Geology itself is humbling.
-It’s a true science, where empirical evidence rules the day, not parables or hearsay or something on TicToc.
+Of course, geology itself is humbling.
+It’s a true science where empirical evidence rules the day, not parables or hearsay or something on TikTok.
 It’s not something you can vote on.
-If you could, I’m sure some of those geologic names for rocks would change fast!
+If you could, I’d vote to change the names of some of those rocks!

 Geologists call it the Basin and Range Province.
 You know you’re there when you see long flat valleys with parallel mountain ranges on each side.
 Those are the signs of an active earthquake zone, and Idaho has one of the most active.
 It’s where you can feel what happens when rocks are stretched to the breaking point.
-Challis and Mackay experienced that on October 28, 1983.
-“Every rock has its breaking point,” said Professor Martha Godchaux, “and when it breaks, that’s when you have an earthquake.”
+Challis and Mackay experienced that on October 28, 1983 in the morning.
+“Every rock has its breaking point,” said Professor Marty Godchaux, “and when it breaks, that’s when you have an earthquake.”

 The Trans Challis Fault is not a phrase most of us use, but it’s where the gold is.
 The wide fault line runs from the Challis-Salmon area to the old gold camps of Idaho City and Silver City.
 That’s where today’s mining companies concentrate their efforts.
-“Why Nature chose to concentrate gold along that trend is still a good geologic mystery,” said the professor.
+“Why Nature chose to concentrate gold along that trend is still a good geologic mystery,” said Professor Bill.

-So, we can thank Idaho's geology for gold, but there's not a lot of oil and gas underneath.
-That means we'll never be an energy colony like some other western states are.
+So we can thank Idaho's geology for gold, but there's not a lot of oil and gas underneath.
+That means we'll never be an energy colony, as are some other western states.

-But to me, it's the two gigantic floods that I find most fascinating, if only because it's so new, geologically speaking.
+But it's the two gigantic floods that I find most fascinating, if only because they’re so new, geologically speaking.

 In southern Idaho, Lake Bonneville broke through at the natural dam called Red Rock Pass around 14,500 years ago, and Utah drained into Idaho.
-The flood waters discovered the Snake River canyon.
-Shoshone Falls is a result of that powerful flood.
+The flood waters discovered the Snake River canyon, and Shoshone Falls is a result of that powerful flood.

 But as impressive as the ice dam was, it was no match for a warming climate.

-"When it does fail, a lot of people think that glacial lake Missoula emptied in a matter of days," said the North Idaho College professor, "just setting up a vibration in the atmosphere that must have been amazing."
+"When it does fail, a lot of people think that glacial Lake Missoula emptied in a matter of days," said the North Idaho College professor, "setting up a vibration in the atmosphere that must have been amazing."

-Each time the dam failed, the power of the water further gouged out Lake Pend Oreille and stripped the soil off Washington's "scab lands," as it powered it way to the Pacific Ocean.
+Each time the dam failed, the power of the water further gouged out Lake Pend Oreille and stripped the soil off Washington's "scablands," as it powered its way to the Pacific Ocean.
 The floods made Pend Oreille the deepest lake in Idaho, at 1,158 feet.
 Only four lakes in the U.S. are deeper.

-I have on my wall a bumper sticker that says "Restore Glacial Lake Missoula."
-Tongue in cheek of course.
-I can't imagine the damage done today by what one geologist called "the largest flood documented by scientists," tearing through Northern Idaho and Washington, all the way to the Pacific Ocean.
+I have a bumper sticker on my wall that says "Restore Glacial Lake Missoula."
+Tongue in cheek, of course.
+I can't imagine the damage that would be done today by what one geologist called "the largest flood documented by scientists," tearing through Northern Idaho and Washington, all the way to the Pacific Ocean.

-And I learned that this is now our time.
+And I also learned one more thing: this is now our time to shine.
 The dinosaurs are gone, the volcanoes have quieted down for the most part, and the heat at the center of the earth has cooled just enough.
-It’s now our time to make a go of it.
-And who knows how long that will last, although it's hard to imagine that our time will last quite as long as the dinosaur's 165 million year reign.
+It’s now time for mammals, and that means humans.

 --------------------------------------------